 - Give as a tincture, 5 drops for every 30 pounds twice a day.

-- Give as a tincture, 1/2 drop of tincture for every pound of weight twice daily.
+- Give as a tincture.
+1/2 drop of tincture for every pound of weight twice daily.

-5. Turmeric (Curcuma longa) a popular anti-inflammatory increases blood flow with its warming nature.
-It improves digestion and soothes intestinal muscles while protecting the liver as well as stimulating bile secretions from the gallbladder.
+Turmeric is a popular anti-inflammatory that increases blood flow with its warming nature.
+It improves digestion and soothes intestinal muscles.
+It also protects the liver and stimulates bile secretions from the gallbladder.

 - Give 150 mg per 30 pounds of your dog’s weight twice a day.

-6. Violet (Viola odorata) is one of the best lipoma herbs and it’s also safe for long-term use.
-Violets help dissolve hard and soft accumulations in the body through the lymphatic system.
+Violet is one of the best lipoma herbs and it’s also safe for long-term use.
+Violets dissolve hard and soft accumulations in the body using the lymphatic system.

-Easy Lipoma Salve Recipe
+Easy Lipoma Salve Recipe For Dogs

 What you need:

-- 36 fresh violet flowers with leaves
+- 36 dry violet flowers with leaves

-- 14 fresh sage leaves
+- 14 dry sage leaves

-- 1/4 ounce of fresh chickweed
+- 1/4 ounce of dry chickweed

 - 8 ounces olive oil